How to Make Clothes Tighter

 3. Shrink your Clothes

 Shrinking your clothes will make them tighter, yet you will have far less control over what areas get tighter and how much shrinking occurs.
-Denim, cotton, and polyester have their own interaction with shrinking methods and each piece of clothing usually has its own type of fabric.
+Cotton, polyester and denim have their own interaction with shrinking methods and each piece of clothing usually has its own type of fabric.